katiewelch/mbta-api/README.md

 ***Stop*** <br>
 This class represents an MBTA stop.
 It holds the name and ID of the stop as well as the route that it is on.
 Similarly, to the route class, it was limited to information that was needed for this program but can be extended in the Wrapper class.
 If a stop is found twice, it is considered a connecting stop because it is on two routes.
 Each route will have a separate instance of the stop.
 Each stop instance will have the same name and ID, but different route IDs.

-## Development
-This program was built as a multi-module maven project.
-Each module has its own functionality, separate from other modules.
-The Wrapper module's function is to interact with the API and return the correct data to the other modules.
-The Model contains most of the main functionality of the program by analyzing and computing the data based on the available command line options.
-The Core acts as the controller mediating communication between itself, the user, the model, and the wrapper.
-Because of this, the Core has dependencies for the model and the wrapper in its pom.xml file.

 ## Questions
 ***Question 1*** <br>
 > Write a program that retrieves data representing all, what we'll call > "subway" routes: "Light Rail" (type 0) and “Heavy Rail” (type 1).
 The > program should list their “long names” on the console.